 It consisted of a single line.
 Trains seldom ran.
-When they did run, the warped, gapped, sometimes missing tracks provided a ride that maxed out around 20 mph and could easily double the time of any other form of transportation.
+When they did run, the warped, gapped, sometimes missing tracks provided a ride that maxed out around 20 miles per hour and could easily double the time of any other form of transportation.
 Again, that’s if the trains ran.
-In 2009, all services (such as they were) were suspended.
-But now, with the Trans-Asian Railway making headway, choo-choo fever has taken hold and Cambodia is looking to have their new, improved national railways up and running once again by 2013.

-With this modernization and the rebirth of the national train line, comes the likely end of another, local train line − the “Bamboo Trains,” or “noory.”
-The bamboo trains have been a source of transportation, commerce, and communication for those living in parts of Cambodia where access to solid roads, buses, and other automobiles was for years underdeveloped or non-existent.
+The “Bamboo Trains,” or “noory” have been a source of transportation, commerce, and communication for those living in parts of Cambodia where access to solid roads, buses, and other automobiles was for years underdeveloped or non-existent.

 As it is a single line of parallel rails, with travelers going in both directions, a little etiquette is called for.
 When two noory meet on this single line of track, the lighter train stops, empties its load, the drivers and passengers disassemble the entire operation, removing it from the track so the other noory can pass.
 Then, they reassemble it, re-start the engine, and on their way they go, once again.
 It all takes about a minute.

-Tourist dollars will probably keep them running for some time, in some form.
-A ride on the bamboo trains, perhaps with a chicken, some dogs, and fellow Cambodians, is a great way to see some of the back country and to get a feel (bring a cushion) for just how bad the train tracks once were.
+A ride on the bamboo trains, perhaps with a chicken, some dogs, and fellow Cambodians, is a great way to see some of the backcountry and to get a feel (bring a cushion) for just how bad the train tracks once were.
 All aboard!